-The ESR Group of the Royal Society of Chemistry and Bruker Corporation are pleased to announce the 5th Bruker ESR Thesis Prize, set up to recognise outstanding work by PhD students in the field of ESR Spectroscopy.
-The winner will give a prize lecture at the 52nd RSC ESR Group Meeting being held at University of Glasgow 9th–11th April 2019.
+The ESR Group of the Royal Society of Chemistry and Bruker Corporation are pleased to announce the 10th Bruker ESR Thesis Prize, set up to recognise outstanding work by PhD students in the field of ESR Spectroscopy.
+The winner will receive a monetary award and will be invited to give a prize lecture at the 57th RSC ESR Group Meeting organized by Dr Ben Breeze at the University of Warwick in April 2024.
 The rules of the competition are:

-1. To be eligible for the Bruker ESR Thesis Prize, the thesis defence (a viva voce examination or equivalent) must have taken place within 730 days of the deadline.
+1. To be eligible for the Bruker ESR Thesis Prize, the thesis defence (viva voce examination or equivalent) must have taken place within 3 years of the deadline.

-3. Theses that were previously submitted for the 2018 competition are still eligible if they fall within the dates above; authors of such theses should contact Ilya Kuprov (as below) but need not resubmit the paperwork.
+3. Theses may be submitted for a maximum of two entry rounds which must be in consecutive years.
+Theses that were submitted for the Prize in the previous round are eligible if they fall within the dates above; authors of such theses should contact the Secretary but need not resubmit the paperwork.

-Applications should be sent, in the form of four PDF files (one-page summary of the thesis, the full thesis, supervisor support letter, examiner support letter) to the ESR Group Secretary — Dr Ilya Kuprov (firstname.lastname@example.org).
+Applications, in the form of four PDF files (one-page summary of the thesis, the full thesis, supervisor support one-page letter, examiner support one-page letter) should be uploaded using the online application system –> .

 Past Bruker Thesis Prize Winners

 2023: “New electron spin resonance experiments with tailored waveform excitation”, Dr Nino Wili, ETH Zürich, Switzerland.

 2022: “Dynamical decoupling for quantitative decoherence analysis via noise spectroscopy”, Dr Janne Soetbeer, ETH Zürich, Switzerland.